|

 book, Harkening: A Collection of Stories Remembered, creative

 nonfiction, won three.
-An instructor for UCLA Extension’s
+She was an instructor for UCLA Extension’s

-world-renown Writers’ Program, her book The Frugal Book Promoter:
+world-renown Writers’ Program for nearly a decade and her book The Frugal Book Promoteris recommended reading for

 her classes, was named USA Book News’ “Best Professional Book 2004,"